imathis/design-enthusiast/README.markdown

 ## License

-Feel free to reuse any of the scripts and code found in this project, but note that all content and images are copyright © 2009, Mathis Creative, LLC. and are not licensed for distribution.
+Feel free to reuse any of the code found in this project, but note that all content and images are copyright © 2009, Mathis Creative, LLC. and are not licensed for distribution.
 If you have questions about any of this, please get in touch.